CxELabs/M365HOL/instructions.md

 4. Sign out of the Azure Portal, close you browser and open the Exchange Web App ```https://outlook.office.com```.

-   [!NOTE] We do this to force the use of conditional access.
+   >[!NOTE] This is done to force the use of conditional access.
 Once a session has been redirected to Cloud App Security, you will be able to add the application for App Control.

-5. Go back to Cloud App Security ```https://portal.cloudappsecurity.com```, click on the gear icon and go to the **Conditional Access App Control** section.
+5. Go back to Cloud App Security  portal ```https://portal.cloudappsecurity.com``` and then click on the **gear icon** and  click on **Conditional Access App Control.**

-4. [] Sign out of the Cloud App Security Portal, close you browser and open the Exchange Web App ```https://outlook.office.com```.
+6. [] Sign out of the Cloud App Security Portal, close you browser and open the Exchange Web App ```https://outlook.office.com```.

-   >:memo: We do this to force the use of conditional access.
+   >:[!NOTE] This is done to force the use of conditional access.
 Once a session has been redirected to Cloud App Security, you will be able to add the application for App Control.

-5. [] Go back to Cloud App Security ```https://portal.cloudappsecurity.com```, click on the gear icon and go to the **Conditional Access App Control** section.
+7. [] Go back to Cloud App Security ```https://portal.cloudappsecurity.com```, click on the **gear icon** and click on **Conditional Access App Control.**

    !IMAGE[Menu](\Media\appc-office-1.png)